demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**  | **Description**                                   | **Required**
   -------------------| --------------------------------------------------| --------------
-  file               | The file to check.
-It may sha1, md5, sha256 etc.  | Optional
+  file               | A list of hashes of the file to query.
+Supports MD5, SHA1 and SHA256.  | Optional